 }

-Static port assignments fail in shared development environments.
-Implement a deterministic seed script that scans occupied host ports, exports free ranges to .env.local, and triggers stack initialization with zero-conflict guarantees.
+Static port assignments fail in shared environments.
+A deterministic seed script scans occupied host ports, exports a free range to .env.local, and brings the stack up with zero conflicts.

 #!/usr/bin/env bash